Copyright 2024 PBC. All Rights Reserved.Website by Brilliant Digital.

 We recommend that, before sending us your application, you contact the Australian Immigration authorities, find out how to apply for a student visa, and determine what the specific visa requirements are and whether you can meet them.

-Be aware that it could take up to 12 weeks to complete visa procedures once you have been accepted to study at PBC, so you should begin your application well before when you intend to begin your studies.
+Be aware that it could take up to 12 weeks to complete visa procedures once you have been accepted to study at PBC, so you should begin your application well before you intend to begin your studies.

 Full details of the application process can be found in the Admissions Policy.